tandocaileen/studio/src/blueprint.md

 ## 2. Core Features

 ### User Roles & Authentication
-- **Three distinct user roles**: Store Supervisor, Liaison, and Cashier.
+- **Four distinct user roles**: Store Supervisor, Liaison, Cashier, and Accounting.
 - A login page allows users to select their role for a simulated sign-in experience.
 - **Role-Based Access Control (RBAC)**: The application uses a `ProtectedPage` component to restrict access to pages and features based on the logged-in user's role.
 The sidebar navigation is also dynamically generated based on user permissions.

 ### Automated Status Workflow
 The application follows a strict, automated status progression for each motorcycle, ensuring data integrity and clear tracking at every stage:
-1.  **`Incomplete`**: The default status for a new motorcycle that requires more details (like insurance, COC, etc.).
+1.  **`Lacking Requirements`**: The default status for a new motorcycle that requires more details (like insurance, COC, etc.).
+A Supervisor or Cashier must complete these details.
-2.  **`Ready to Register`**: Automatically set when a Store Supervisor/Cashier saves all the required "Insurance & Control" information.
-These units are now ready for endorsement.
-3.  **`Endorsed - Ready`**: Automatically set when a `Ready to Register` unit is endorsed to a liaison. **Only units with this status are eligible for Cash Advance generation.**
+2.  **`Endorsed`**: Automatically set when a unit with complete details is endorsed to a liaison. **Only units with this status are eligible for Cash Advance generation.**
-4.  **`Processing`**: Automatically set as soon as a Cash Advance (CA) is generated for the unit by a liaison.
+3.  **`For CA Approval`**: Automatically set as soon as a Cash Advance (CA) is generated for the unit by a liaison.
+The request is now pending approval from the Accounting role.
+4.  **`For CV Issuance`**: Set when Accounting approves the CA. The request is now waiting for a Cashier to issue a Check Voucher (CV).
+5.  **`Released CVs`**: Set when the Cashier issues the CV and a Supervisor/Cashier confirms the liaison has received it.
+6.  **`For Liquidation`**: The status of the motorcycle once the CV has been released to the liaison, making it ready for the registration and liquidation process.
-5.  **`For Review`**: Automatically set when the liaison submits the liquidation details for the unit.
-This signifies that the registration process is complete from the liaison's perspective and is pending final review.
+7.  **`For Verification`**: Automatically set when the liaison submits the liquidation details for the unit.
+This signifies that the registration process is complete from the liaison's perspective and is pending final review by Accounting.
+8.  **`Completed`**: The final status, set by Accounting after verifying the liquidation report.
+The transaction is now closed.

 ### Motorcycle, Document, and Financial Management
 - **Motorcycle Registry**: Add and store comprehensive motorcycle details (make, model, plate number, customer name, etc.).
-- **Document Management**: Upload and track essential documents (OR/CR, COC, Insurance, etc.) with the ability to set expiration dates.
+- **Document Management**: Upload and track essential documents (OR/CR, COC, Insurance, etc.).
-- **Automated Endorsements**: The system automatically endorses motorcycles with a `Ready to Register` status to their assigned liaison every end of day.
-This removes the need for manual endorsement creation.
+- **Automated Endorsements**: The system automatically endorses motorcycles with complete details to their assigned liaison.
-- **Cash Advance (CA) Generation**: Liaisons can request cash advances for one or more motorcycles that are `Endorsed - Ready`.
-The system uses Genkit AI to generate a consolidated CA request with a unique ID and summarized purpose.
-It is assumed that a single Check Voucher (CV) can cover multiple CA requests.
+- **Cash Advance (CA) Generation**: Liaisons can request cash advances for one or more endorsed motorcycles.
+The system uses Genkit AI to generate a consolidated CA request.
 - **Liquidation**: Liaisons can submit liquidation reports for their processed CAs by uploading receipts and detailing expenses.
 - **Reporting**: The system can generate detailed, printable PDF reports for Cash Advances and Liquidations.

 ## 3. Roles and Responsibilities

 ### Store Supervisor / Cashier
-This role is responsible for the initial data entry, financial oversight, and approval processes.
+This group is responsible for initial data entry, financial oversight, and parts of the approval process.
+- **`Store Supervisor`**: Can view and edit motorcycle details to make them ready for endorsement.
+Can confirm receipt of Check Vouchers.
+Manages liaison user information.
+- **`Cashier`**: Has the same permissions as a Supervisor but is also responsible for issuing the Check Vouchers for approved Cash Advances.

 **Actions & Features:**
-- **Dashboard**:
-  - View a high-level financial overview with key metrics.
-  - **Motorcycle Fleet Tab**: A comprehensive table of all motorcycles in the system.
-The view defaults to "Unendorsed" units (`Incomplete` or `Ready to Register`) to help prioritize units for the next step.
-A filter panel allows for viewing units of any status.
-- **Motorcycle Management**:
-  - View and edit the "Insurance & Control" section for any motorcycle.
-Saving these details is the key step to change a unit's status from `Incomplete` to `Ready to Register`.
-- **Endorsements**:
+- **Dashboard (`/pending`)**: View and manage all motorcycles, with a default view for units needing details (`Lacking Requirements`).
-  - View all past and present automated endorsements.
-Manual creation is disabled.
+- **Endorsements (`/endorsements`)**: View all past and present automated endorsements.
-- **Cash Advances**:
+- **Cash Advances**: View all cash advance requests.
-  - View all cash advance requests from all liaisons, with a powerful filter panel to narrow down results.
-The view is pre-filtered based on the next action required for their role (e.g., 'Processing for CV' for Cashiers).
-  - **Cashier**: Can bulk-release Check Vouchers for multiple CA requests at once.
+  - **Cashier**: Can issue Check Vouchers for CAs with status `For CV Issuance`.
-  - **Supervisor/Cashier**: Can bulk-confirm the receipt of Check Vouchers.
+  - **Supervisor/Cashier**: Can confirm receipt of CVs, changing the status to `Released CVs`.
-- **Liquidations & Reporting**:
-  - View all liquidation submissions and generate reports.
-  - Can view reports by individual motorcycle or by cash advance.
-  - Generate and print detailed PDF Liquidation Reports for any cash advance.
-  - Generate a master report of all liquidated items.
-- **User Management**:
-  - View a list of all liaison users and their assigned branches.
+- **User Management (`/liaisons`)**: View a list of all liaison users and their assigned branches.
+- **View Reports**: Can view completed liquidation reports.

 ### Liaison
 This role is the "on-the-ground" agent responsible for processing vehicle registrations and managing the associated funds.

 **Actions & Features:**
-- **Home Page**:
-  - A personalized dashboard showing all endorsements assigned to them, grouped by endorsement code.
+- **Home Page (`/endorsed-to-liaison`)**: A personalized dashboard showing all endorsements assigned to them.
-  - Can expand each endorsement to see the individual motorcycle units.
-Since only complete units are endorsed, they will all be in `Endorsed - Ready` status.
-  - A filter panel allows them to narrow down endorsements by date or by the endorsing supervisor/cashier.
-- **Cash Advance Generation**:
-  - Select one or more motorcycles with the `Endorsed - Ready` status from their endorsements to request funds.
+- **Cash Advance Generation**: Select one or more endorsed motorcycles to request funds.
+Submitting the request changes the motorcycle's status to `For CA Approval`.
-  - The system uses AI to generate a consolidated cash advance request.
-  - Submitting the request automatically changes the motorcycles' status to `Processing`.
-- **Cash Advances Page**:
-  - View and track the status of all cash advances, including their own and those of others.
-A comprehensive filter panel allows them to easily find specific requests.
-- **Liquidations Page**:
+- **Track Cash Advances**: Monitor the status of their CAs from `For CA Approval` through to `Released CVs`.
-  - This is the only role that can perform the liquidation action.
+- **Liquidations Page (`/for-liquidation`)**: This is the only role that can perform the liquidation action.
+They submit LTO OR details, amounts, and receipts for motorcycles linked to a released CV.
+Submitting changes the motorcycle's status to `For Verification`.
-  - On the "Liquidations" page, they see a list of their individual motorcycles tied to a received cash advance, ready for liquidation.
-  - They can liquidate each motorcycle one by one, submitting details like the LTO OR number, amounts, and uploading a copy of the receipt.
-  - Submitting the liquidation changes the motorcycle's status to `For Review`.
-- **Reporting**:
-  - View and print their own Cash Advance requests and Liquidation Reports.
+- **View Reports**: Can view and print their own Cash Advance requests and Liquidation Reports.

+### Accounting
+This role is responsible for the final financial verification and approval stages of the workflow.

+**Actions & Features:**
+- **Cash Advance Approval (`/for-ca-approval`)**: Reviews CA requests from liaisons.
+Approving a request changes its status to `For CV Issuance`.
+- **Verification (`/for-verification`)**: The core responsibility.
+Reviews submitted liquidation reports from liaisons.
+  - Can view a detailed breakdown of expenses vs. the advanced amount.
+  - After review, they can mark the transaction as `Completed`, which is the final step in the workflow.
+- **Reporting (`/completed`)**: Accesses and can generate final, verified liquidation reports for archival and auditing purposes.
+- **Settings & Support**: Has access to the application's settings and support pages.

 ## 4. End-to-End Workflow Example

 Here is a step-by-step flow of a motorcycle through the system:

 1.  **Complete Motorcycle Details (Store Supervisor/Cashier)**
-    - The system automatically receives motorcycle data from the company's POS and D365 systems.
-    - The Supervisor sees these new units on their dashboard, which defaults to showing `Incomplete` motorcycles.
+    - A Supervisor sees a new `Lacking Requirements` unit on their dashboard.
-    - They click the **"Edit"** action for one of the `Incomplete` motorcycles.
-    - They fill in the required "Insurance & Control" details.
+    - They edit the unit, fill in the required "Insurance & Control" details, and save.
+The motorcycle is now ready for endorsement.
-    - Upon clicking **"Save Changes"**, the motorcycle's status automatically changes to **`Ready to Register`**.

 2.  **Automated Endorsement (System)**
-    - At the end of the day, the system automatically gathers all motorcycles with the `Ready to Register` status.
+    - The system automatically gathers all complete units and creates an endorsement for the appropriate liaison.
+The motorcycle status changes to **`Endorsed`**.
-    - It creates an endorsement for each respective liaison based on the motorcycle's branch.
-    - The status of the endorsed motorcycles automatically becomes **`Endorsed - Ready`**.

 3.  **Generate Cash Advance (Liaison)**
-    - The **Liaison** logs in and sees the newly assigned motorcycles on their **Home** page, grouped by the automated endorsement.
+    - The **Liaison** sees the newly assigned motorcycles on their **Home** page.
-    - They select one or more units that are `Endorsed - Ready`.
+    - They select one or more units and click **"Generate CA"**.
-    - They click the **"Generate CA"** button.
-An AI-powered flow generates a single cash advance request.
-    - The motorcycles' status automatically updates to **`Processing`**.
+    - The motorcycles' status automatically updates to **`For CA Approval`**.

-4.  **Process Check Voucher (Cashier & Supervisor)**
+4.  **Approve CA (Accounting)**
-    - The **Cashier** sees the new request on the **Cash Advances** page (pre-filtered to 'Processing for CV').
+    - **Accounting** sees the new request on the **For CA Approval** page.
+    - They review and approve it.
+The status changes to **`For CV Issuance`**.

+5.  **Process Check Voucher (Cashier & Supervisor)**
-    - They select one or more requests, click **"Bulk Actions"**, and enter a single Check Voucher number to release the funds.
-The status for all selected requests changes to **`CV Released`**.
+    - The **Cashier** sees the request on the **For CV Issuance** page, and issues a Check Voucher number.
+The status changes to **`Released CVs`**.
-    - The **Supervisor** or **Cashier** sees these on the Cash Advances page (pre-filtered to 'CV Released').
-They select the requests and use the **"Bulk Actions"** menu to confirm the liaison has received the funds.
-The status changes to **`CV Received`**.
-The Liaison can also see these status changes on their Cash Advances page.
+    - The **Supervisor** or **Cashier** then confirms the liaison has received the funds.
+The motorcycle status becomes **`For Liquidation`**.

-5.  **Liquidate Expenses (Liaison)**
+6.  **Liquidate Expenses (Liaison)**
-    - After completing the registration, the Liaison navigates to the **Liquidations** page.
+    - The Liaison navigates to the **For Liquidation** page.
-    - They see a list of their motorcycles that are linked to a received cash advance (`CV Received` status).
-    - They click **"Edit/Liquidate"** for a specific unit, fill in the LTO OR details, amounts, and upload the receipt.
+    - They click **"View/Edit"** for a specific unit, fill in the LTO OR details, amounts, and upload the receipt.
-    - Upon submission, the motorcycle's status automatically changes to **`For Review`**.
+    - Upon submission, the motorcycle's status changes to **`For Verification`**.

+7.  **Final Verification (Accounting)**
+    - **Accounting** sees the fully liquidated CA on their **For Verification** page.
+    - They review the complete report, add remarks, and click **"Verify Transaction"**.
+    - The motorcycle and CA statuses are updated to **`Completed`**.
+The process is finished.

-6.  **View Liquidation Report (All Roles)**
+8.  **View Completed Report (All Roles)**
-    - Any user can navigate to the **Liquidations** page, switch to the "By Cash Advance" view, and find the relevant Cash Advance.
+    - Any user with permissions can now view the final, read-only `Completed Report` for the transaction.
-    - They can click **"View Full Report"**.
-    - A detailed, printable PDF document is displayed, showing the breakdown of the cash advance and liquidated expenses.